-Filling vegan pan de muerto is a common practice in México.
-This vegan day of the dead bread is filled with a sweet chocolate “cream”, and dusted with a sprinkling of sugar..
+Filling pan de muerto is a common practice in México.
+This vegan chocolate-filled pan de muerto is stuffed with a sweet chocolate "cream", and dusted with a sprinkling of sugar..
 Serve with your favorite Mexican hot chocolate, and honor your loved ones on this Dia de los Muertos.

 The store-bought kind is super smooth, almost like a mix between chocolate icing and pudding.
 When you make it at home it's not as smooth, but still delicious.
 I tried making a chocolate-sweet potato frosting, but it was too thick, and a chocolate coconut whipped cream, but that was a total flop.
 Chocolate hummus was perfect with this vegan pan de muerto.

 So what's the big deal about pan de muerto??
 Pan de muerto is a special bread eaten on the Day of the Dead in Mexico and placed on the ofrendas (altars) that honor the departed.
 It has a round shape with 4 elongated knobs in the shape of a cross, and a small ball at the top.

 It's round shape represents the cycle of life and death, the knobs represent the bones of the departed, and the ball represents the skull.
 It is traditionally infused with orange blossom water to remember our deceased loved ones.
 The shape of the cross is said to represent the 4 cardinal points, each one dedicated to a different god Tezcatlipoca, Tlaloc, Quetzalcóatl y Xipetotec.

 There are many different kinds of pan de muerto some shaped like animals, plants or trees, people, and fantastic creatures.
 You can find them filled with nata (clotted cream), whipped cream, cajeta, and dried fruits.
 I prefer mine unfilled and dipped in hot chocolate.